tamu-edu/it-cloud-docs/src/github/education.md

 For Texas A&M University instructors and students using Classroom 50:

 **High-Level Instructions:**
-1. Set up Classroom 50 using a personal GitHub account (this can be the same account GitHub used to access Texas A&M University's GitHub organizations but not backed by the Texas A&M NetID).
+1. Set up Classroom 50 using a personal GitHub account (It is ok to use the same GitHub account used to access Texas A&M University’s GitHub).
-2. Create a GitHub Organization for course(s) using that personal account.
+2. Create a GitHub Organization for course(s) using that personal account (This will not be associated with Texas A&M University).
 3. Students will need to also use their personal GitHub accounts to access Classroom 50 assignments, but they can and should still be invited via their Texas A&M email addresses.

 **Official Documentation:**